Aérospatiale SA 330 Puma: Morocco

-Pakistan

-The Pakistan Army has been using Pumas for transportation of army personal, food and equipment near Siachen regions.
-The Siachen Glacier is the highest battleground on earth, claimed by both India and Pakistan, but administered by India.
-Pakistan maintains permanent military presence near the region at a height of over 6,000 metres, just about 915 metres below the Indian presence.

 Portugal

 In 1969, Portugal emerged as an early export customer for the Puma, ordering 12 of the helicopters for the Portuguese Air Force; Portugal would also be the first country to employ the Pumas in combat operations during the Portuguese Colonial War; the type was used operationally to complement the smaller Alouette III helicopter fleet during the Angola and Mozambican wars of independence, the type had the advantages of greater autonomy and transport capacity over other operated helicopters.

 During the 1980s, Portugal engaged in an illicit arrangement with South Africa in order to circumvent a United Nations embargo being enforced upon South Africa under which France had refused to provide upgrades and spares for South Africa's own Puma fleet.
 In the secretive deal, Portugal ordered more powerful engines and new avionics with the public intention of employing them on its own Pumas, however many of the components were diverted via a Zaire-based front company to South African defense firm Armscorp, where they were used to overhaul, upgrade and rebuild the existing Pumas, ultimately resulting in the Atlas Oryx; the Portuguese Pumas also received significant upgrades which were paid for under the terms of the agreement.

 In 2006, the Portuguese Air Force began receiving deliveries of the AgustaWestland AW101 Merlin, a larger and more capable helicopter, replacing the aging Puma fleet.

-Since 2007, Portugal has tried unsuccessfully to sell 8 Pumas.
-Again in May 2015 it is trying to sell them again.
+Starting in 2007, Portugal has been offering to sell eight of its withdrawn Pumas, they were still on sale by 2015.